HappyGold11/Da-Team-Project/readme.md

 ```

 ### **4. Run the Application**
-To start the GUI application.
+To start the GUI application, execute the appropriate script based on your OS.

 ## 🛠 Features
 ✅ **Search F1 drivers and teams**